Justice Department sues to stop Penguin Random House's purchase of Simon & Schuster - KESQ

 “Post-merger, the two largest publishers would collectively control more than two-thirds of this market, leaving hundreds of authors with fewer alternatives and less leverage,” the DOJ said.

 The legal challenge quotes from internal emails from executives at both companies to bolster the case.
-One email, attributed to a “senior Penguin Random House executive,” said “I would not want to be a big author at Simon & Schuster now,” a possible reference to the effect on bidding.
+One email, attributed to a “senior Penguin Random House executive,” said “I would not want to be a big author at Simon & Schuster now,” a reference the DOJ used to underscore its argument about the merger’s harmful effect on bidding.

 Simon & Schuster’s parent, ViacomCBS, and Penguin Random House, a subsidiary of German media giant Bertelsmann, announced the $2.175 billion deal last November.